 However, datasets in RL are typically quite biased (Nikishin et al., 2022).
-Initially, the bias is towards states around the starting region and later towards high reward trajectories, in particular if $\epsilon$ is decayed.
+Initially, the bias is towards states around the starting region and later towards high reward trajectories, in particular if ε is decayed.
 Uniformly sampling data from the replay buffer is suboptimal because some samples are more informative (less redundant) than others.
 Prioritized experience replay (Schaul et al., 2015) addresses this issue by sampling data points proportionally to their loss when they were used the last time.
 This measures which samples are not well-fitted yet.
 New samples are given the maximum priority to make sure they are used at least once.
+Since prioritized experience replay automatically adjusts the data distribution based on the prediction capabilities of the model it can also be viewed as an automatic curriculum learning method (Portelas et al., 2020).
 Today, prioritized replay buffers are part of the standard RL toolset and used in various Q-learning based methods (Hessel et al., 2018; Badia et al., 2020).